Area police reports for Killeen, Heights, Cove, and Lampasas

 Copperas Cove

-Three burglaries of vehicle were reported at 9:31 a.m.
-Thursday in the 2400 Block of South FM 116.

-Accident and stolen property was reported at 10:17 a.m.
-Thursday in the 200 Block of Cowboy Drive.
+Criminal mischief was reported at 1:04 a.m.
+Monday in the 1800 Block of Mattie Drive.

-Fraudulent use and possession of identifying information was reported at 1:04 p.m.
-Thursday in the 1600 Block of Indian Camp Trail.
+Possession of marijuana was reported at 6:22 a.m.
+Monday in the 1200 Block of North 1st Street.

-Assailant was arrested on charge of expired registration and failure to maintain financial responsibility at 3:29 p.m.
-Thursday in the 1400 Block of of North 1st Street.
+Assailant was arrested on charge of failure to display driver’s license at 6:41 a.m. in the 1200 Block of North 1st Street.

+Sexual indecency with a child was reported at 9:41 a.m.
+Monday in the 300 Block of East Avenue E.

+Assault of a pregnant person was reported at 12:05 p.m.
+Monday in the 3500 Block of Rock Island Road.

+Minor in possession of tobacco was reported at 3:35 p.m.
+Monday in the 400 Block of South 25th Street.

-Assailant was arrested on charge of assaualt by threat at 3:40 p.m.
-Thursday in the 1800 Block of North Main Street.
+Assailant was arrested on charge of false report at 4:29 p.m.
+Monday in the 1100 Block of South 11th Street.

 Lampasas

+Domestic disturbance at 1:42 p.m.
+Monday reported in the 300 block of South Walnut Street.

-Theft reported at 3:33 p.m.
-Thursday in the 900 block of North Key Avenue.
+Fraud reported at 2:43 p.m.
+Monday in the 200 block of Riverview Drive.

-Assailant was arrested on charge of possession of drug paraphernalia at 4:38 p.m.
-Thursday in the 800 Block of West Avenue E.

 Compiled by Taylor Cooper